IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 ![image of isis cb ccr record interface](/media/ccrRecordInterface.png)

 The `Type controlled` field in the left-hand column of the CCR record interface establishes the kind of relation between the two citations.
-The `type`s of relationships specified in the `Type controlled` field of CCR records are all directional relationships, so you can read the above record as: "the **book** titled `Ether and Modernity: The Recalcitrance of an Epistemic Object in the Early Twentieth Century` **Is Reviewed By** the **review** titled `"The Ether Drag Show"`"
+The types of relationships specified in the `Type controlled` field of CCR records are all directional relationships, so you can read the above record as: "the **book** titled `Ether and Modernity: The Recalcitrance of an Epistemic Object in the Early Twentieth Century` **Is Reviewed By** the **review** titled `"The Ether Drag Show"`"

 >Note: if you need to reverse the direction of the relationship described in a CCR record, simply click the **recycle arrows icon** between the two citations in the right-hand column of the **CCR Record interface**